 This qualification can enable the learner to progress into employment within the sector also further learning in other areas of the private security industry, such as CCTV Operations or Security Guarding and close protection operative.

 Must have right to work in the UK

-It is the center’s responsibility to ensure that each learner is sufficiently competent in the use of the English and/or the Welsh language.
+It is the centre’s responsibility to ensure that each learner is sufficiently competent in the use of the English and/or the Welsh language.
 All assessments must be conducted in the medium of English and/or Welsh, as appropriate.
-Centers must ensure that learners have sufficient reading, writing, speaking, and listening language skills before putting the learners forward for assessment.
+Centres must ensure that learners have sufficient reading, writing, speaking, and listening language skills before putting the learners forward for assessment.

-Evidence must be retained by centers for all learners and made available for external quality review purposes.
+Evidence must be retained by centres for all learners and made available for external quality review purposes.

 As a guide, learners should, as a minimum, have language skills equivalent to the following:

-• a B1 level qualification on the Home Office’s list of recognized English tests and qualifications
+• a B1 level qualification on the Home Office’s list of recognised English tests and qualifications

 • an ESOL qualification at (Level 1) on the Ofqual register taken in England, Wales, or Northern Ireland